 For more than a decade, the editors of The Bond Buyer have selected the outstanding municipal bond transactions for special recognition, honoring the issuers who overcame myriad challenges to bring these deals to fruition.

 This prestigious competition has drawn nominations that represent the full diversity of the communities and public purposes that are served by the municipal finance market.
 The 2013 awards, which considered deals that closed between Oct.
-1, 2012 and Sept.
+1, 2012, and Sept.
 30, 2013, drew a record number of nominations for transactions ranging in size from a few million to billions of dollars.

 Nominees this year faced stiff competition from a host of qualified deals.
-Transactions up for consideration included: financing of hospitals, housing, toll roads, and airports; deals ranging from cost-saving refundings representing turnaround stories for issuers once in distress to alternative energy financing projects to a host of innovative public-private and public-public partnerships.
-In fact, this year, The Bond Buyer will honor three P3 transactions with Deal of the Year awards, a first for this ceremony.
+The transactions considered included financings of hospitals, housing, toll roads and airports.
+Deals ranged from cost-saving refundings representing turnaround stories for issuers once in distress, to alternative energy financing projects to a host of innovative public-private and public-public partnerships.
+In fact, this year, The Bond Buyer honored three P3 transactions with Deal of the Year awards, a first for this ceremony.